ActivitySim/activitysim/_sources/gettingstarted.txt

 the ``WLK_LOC_WLK_TOTIVT`` skim matrix values for all chooser table origins, destinations, and in_periods can be looked-up in one request.

-Skims3D currently get the requested OMX data from disk every time a vectorized request is made.
+Dpending on the settings, Skims3D can either get the requested OMX data from disk every time a vectorized request is made or pre-load (cache) all the skims at the beginning of a model run.

 See :ref:`skims_in_detail` for more information on skim handling.